-The ESEA, Title IX, Part E, Subpart 1 requires LEAs to provide services to eligible private school students, teachers, and other educational personnel.
+The ESEA, Title IX, Part E, Subpart 1 requires local educational agencies (LEAs) to provide services to eligible private school students, teachers, and other educational personnel.
 These services must be equitable in comparison to the services provided for students, teachers, and other educational personnel in public schools.
 Additional information is available in the Title IX, Part E Subpart 1-Private Schools: Equitable Services to Eligible Private School Students, Teachers, and Other Educational Personnel (DOC), located on the U.S. Department of Education Web site.

 The LEA in which the eligible private school is located is responsible for initiating the consultation process and for providing services to eligible students, teachers, and other educational personnel.
 The LEA maintains control of the federal funds used to provide services, and the nonprofit private schools receive no direct federal funding.

 Consultation: Equitable services for private school students, teachers, and educational personnel must be developed in consultation with the officials of participating private schools.
 The consultation process must be both timely and meaningful.
 Consultation must occur before the LEA makes any decision (such as ordering materials or hiring staff) that affects the opportunities of the private school students, teachers or other educational personnel, to participate, and must address issues such as:

 - How the children’s needs will be identified;

 - What services will be offered;

 - How, where, and by whom the services will be provided;

 - How the services will be assessed and how the results of the assessment will be used to improve those services;